What do you really know about how visitors interact with your website?

 Doing this unlocks Search Engine Optimization reports that provide invaluable information about your SEO efforts.
 Learn which keywords are driving traffic to your site, see your organic ranking for different keywords and get geographical data about your visitors.

-You can ignore this step if you’re not advertising in Google AdWords.
-That said, AdWords provides instant exposure to online shoppers who are much more likely to purchase goods and services than people browsing blogs, Facebook or YouTube.
-And AdWords campaigns can be further optimized with the data available through Analytics.
+You can ignore this step if you’re not advertising in Google.
+That said, Google Ads (formerly known as Google AdWords) provide instant exposure to online shoppers who are much more likely to purchase goods and services than people browsing blogs, Facebook or YouTube.
+And Google Ads campaigns can be further optimized with the data available through Analytics.

-To link up your AdWords account, go to the Analytics admin area and click on AdWords Linking for simple instructions to complete the process.
-If you don’t have an AdWords account, you can start one for free at www.google.com/adwords.
+To link up your Google Ads account, go to the Analytics admin area and click on Google Ads Linking for simple instructions to complete the process.
+If you don’t have a Google Ads account, you can start one here: https://ads.google.com/home/.

 Step 5: Set Up E-Commerce Analytics